 Consider these questions as you start formulating your plan:

-Is your organization aligned on a vision?
+Is your organisation aligned on a vision?
 If not, you’ll need to start there.
 The creation of a strong conversational AI architecture is potentially going to span several functional teams (often called fusion development), so you’ll need cross-functional buy-in to get it done.
-Identify all the players and steer them toward alignment.
+Identify all the players and steer them towards alignment.

 Who is the audience for your solution?
 Are you (or really your conversational AI) talking to current customers?
 Current employees?
 Prospects?
 Just like with any business communication, you’ll need to understand your audience, their needs, and the way they talk.
 Define these things—in writing—and customer centricity will be your ongoing touchstone.